-5. Recommended 100% Retrofit Solution
+Recommended 100% Retrofit Solution

-The 100% Retrofit Solution should be the recommended long-term EV charging solution for the Property, that will enable all residents to have access to EV charging.
-This section is intended to help inform Property owner(s)/ condominium corporations what they may want to consider for the future.
+Building off the 5-Year Solution, the 100% Retrofit Solution should provide the recommended long-term EV charging solution for the Property that will enable all residents to have access to EV charging.
+This section is intended to help inform Property owner(s)/condominium corporations what they may want to consider for the future.